Siberian huskies are becoming forever more popular and whether or not they can live happily in a bustling city like New York is a great question.

 So, what’s your schedule like?
 If you work long hours then unfortunately you can’t expect your husky to be okay sitting inside an apartment all day.
 This will eventually negatively impact his life in quite significant ways.

 And getting two dogs, rather than just one doesn’t eliminate this problem.
 Although dogs are happier in pairs or more, they never replace us.
 So if you get two huskies for example, then you would just be doubling your problem of having two dogs waiting for their owner to come back from work.

-Dog Rules & Regulation In New York City
+Dog Rules & Regulations In New York City